OpenBB-finance/OpenBB/website/content/cli/usage/data/custom-data.md

 ---
 title: Custom Data
 sidebar_position: 3
-description: Documentation detailing usage of the OpenBB Terminal for financial data aggregation, standardization, and user data import.
+description: Documentation detailing usage of the OpenBB Platform CLI for financial data aggregation, standardization, and user data import.
 It explains the OpenBBUserData folder functions, how to modify settings, and how to import or export user data.
 keywords: